 Hope graduated from the Carrington Veterinary Assistant program in 2017 and has worked in the vet field for one year now.
 The most rewarding part of working at Berry Hill for her is seeing animals recover from illness and injury.
 Hope is glad to be involved in nursing and treating our patients and helping them have happy visits at our clinic.
 She has two of her own dogs.
 Bear is a Labradoodle that is two years old and Max is a 7 year old miniature schnauzer.
 When Hope isn’t busy at work she most enjoys being creative through crafting and making art.
 She is a happy home body who loves to bake and hang with her adorable dogs.

 Tori graduated from Oregon State University with a Bachelors degree in Animal Science.
 She has bred, raised, and shown pigs for the past five years.
 Tori spends a lot of her free time at the local fairs, working with the show pigs and caring for them and loving her Blue Heeler, Annie Mae.
 Always on the lookout to learn more, Tori enjoys being at Berry Hill because there is always something new and different happening every day.
-When she isn’t hard at work, she enjoys cooking, baking, and exploring mountain roads with her boyfriend while country music plays on the radio.
+When she isn’t hard at work, she enjoys cooking, baking, and exploring mountain roads while country music plays on the radio.

 Noah comes to Berry Hill after working at the Seattle Humane Society for a time where he helped care for the cats housed there and facilitated in many adoptions to loving families.
 This positive experience led to him pursuing more work in the veterinary field.
 He is currently taking college courses and working toward a degree in manufacturing.
 He intends to use this knowledge to work in professional knife building and manufacturing, a passion he has had his whole life.
 When Noah isn’t working at the clinic or busy studying at school, he can be found taking in anything to do with Harry Potter or Lord of the Rings.
 He and his wife live with their red heeler/pitbull mix Gemini (Gemi), their black and white kitty Luna (Boo), and a grey tabby named Theodore (Theo).
 Their family is happy keeping things simple and they really enjoy spending time with their sweet nieces and nephews.